 - 1. FLOODPLAIN.
 Pursue regulatory approaches that avoid the future expansion of the floodplain and avoid flooding risks for new development. - 2.
 LOW IMPACT DEVELOPMENT MEANS AND METHODS.
 Promote the use of Low Impact Development (LID) techniques to mitigate the impact of stormwater runoff, both for individual sites and as a coordinated district-wide effort.
 This includes the use of rain gardens, cisterns, rain barrels, infiltration, retention, on-street swales, vegetated areas, permeable pavement, vegetated roofs, on-site wastewater reuse systems, and other LID best practices.
 This Specific Plan encourages adequate site design measures that may include minimizing land disturbance and impervious surfaces (especially parking lots); clustering of structures and pavement; directing roof runoff to vegetated areas; use of micro-detention, including distributed landscape-based detention; preservation of open space; protection and/or restoration of riparian areas and wetlands as project amenities. reducing impervious surfaces (especially parking lots); clustering of structures and pavement; directing roof runoff to vegetated areas; and the use of microdetention as project amenities. - 3.
 FLOOD CONTROL PROJECTS.
-Pursue capital improvements to remove the Specific Plan areas that are within the Special Flood Hazard Area.
-This includes, but may not be limited to, improvements to the Estudillo Channel and bridge crossing as described above. - 4.
+In coordination with efforts by the Alameda County Flood Control District, pursue capital improvements to reduce or remove Special Flood Hazard Areas from within the Specific Plan Area.
+This includes, but may not be limited to, improvements to the Estudillo Channel, expansion or naturalization of the Estudillo watercourse, creation of floodwalls, and elevation of road crossings. - 4.
 10-YEAR LEVEL OF PROTECTION.
 10-year peak flows should be contained within the drainage system constructed for the Plan Area. - 5.
 IMPROVEMENT TIMING.
 Major stormwater infrastructure upgrades should occur in advance of roadway, bicycle and pedestrian corridor improvements. - 6.
 GREEN STREET INFRASTRUCTURE.
 Utilize roadside stormwater capture, infiltration, and treatment technologies that meet the intent of the MS4 permit and that are compatible with the character of the Specific Plan Area.
 Some technologies may include rain gardens and permeable paving roadside parking.